the-nft-company/flow-jvm-sdk/README.md

 ## Flow JVM SDK

-Flow blockchain JVM SDK stub.
-Currently limited to calling procedures over gRPC.
-Relies on Protobuf files manually copied from main repo.
+Flow Blockchain JVM SDK.
+Alpha release.
+This is minimal proof-of-concept support for JVM languages.
+At the moment it supports communication over gRPC and signing transactions.

+## Contribution

+Project is in the very early phase, all contributions are welcomed.

 ## Dependencies
-Java Developer Kit (JDK) 8 or better but less then 13 as Gradle 5.x does not support it fully yet.
+Java Developer Kit (JDK) 8 or better

-## Usage
-`./gradlew run` un *NIX or `gradlew.bat run` on Windows.
-Make sure flow emulator is up and running